 “The first fall of snow is not only an event, it is a magical event.
 You go to bed in one kind of a world and wake up in another quite different, and if this is not enchantment then where is it to be found?” – J. B. Priestley

-This is how I feel every time the first day of snow comes.
+This is how I feel every time the first day of snow comes as the Vienna winter scene evokes that.
 Cliche as it may, it is really waking up to winter wonderland.
 I’ll agree with the person who once said, that like kindness, snow beautifies everything it covers – it can take away your sadness even for just a bit.
 Pardon the quoting, I can’t help but be poetic, nostalgic, and all-to-kind-about when snow is the topic.

 In the morning when snow falls, I find myself gazing as it pile up, covering what was once gray, the bare trees, the moist streets, grassless soil, empty playgrounds, and even the red roof tops.